1Are there deadlines for submitting materials?

 You should ensure that your organization meets the Foundation’s goals, follows guidelines, and is responsive throughout the review process.
 Even if your organization is eligible and responsive, the Foundation cannot guarantee that a grant will be made.

-11If my organization is a start-up, I know that it can’t apply for a Maryland Small Grant.
-Can it still apply for a regular grant?
+11If my organization is a start-up, can I apply for a grant?

-12If my organization is currently a grantee through the Maryland Small Grants Program (MSGP), when should it submit an LOI through the regular grant process?
+12If my organization is currently a grantee through the Small Grants Program (SGP), when should it submit an LOI through the regular grant process?